updatezen/PFCloud-Cache/README.md

 PFCloud-Cache
 =============

+**NOTE: This repo is no longer maintained.
+We ended up abandoning Parse because of performance and security issues.**

 This category on **PFCloud** adds an additional **cachePolicy** parameter to Parse's existing asynchronous (background) cloud function call methods.
 It exactly replicates the [existing caching behavior] used with the **PFQuery** object.
 It creates a record in the cache for every unique combination of function name + parameters.

 ```